IcyPalm/Hanze-TwoPlayerGameServer/doc/protocol.md

 S: SVR GAME <speler result> {PLAYERONESCORE: "<score player1>", PLAYERTWOSCORE: "<score player2>", COMMENT: "Client disconnected"}
 ->The match has ended, <player> disconnected.

-**Challanging a player for a game:**
+**Challenging a player for a game:**
 C: challenge "<player>" "<gametype>"
 S: OK
-->The player is now challanged for a game.
-Previous challanges will be cancelled.
+->The player is now challenged for a game.
+Previous challenges will be cancelled.

-**Receiving a challange:**
+**Receiving a challenge:**
 S: SVR GAME CHALLENGE {CHALLENGER: <player>, GAMETYPE: <gametype>, CHALLENGENUMBER: <challangenumber>}
-->Now the possibility to accept the challange.
+->Now the possibility to accept the challenge.

 **Result of a challange that has expired:**
 S: SVR GAME CHALLENGE CANCELLED {CHALLENGENUMBER: "<challange number>"}
 ->Challange has expired.
 Possible causes: player started another challange, player started a match or the player disconnected from the game.

-**Accepting a challange:**
+**Accepting a challenge:**
-C: challenge accept <challange number>
+C: challenge accept <challenge number>
 S: OK
-->The challange has been excepted.
+->The challange has been accepted.
 The match will be started, message will follow.

 **Ask for help:**
 C: help